Listed are some frequently asked questions. To view WCPS’ complete policies regarding busing please visit our website at:

 A - WCPS is obligated to transport rural students and eligible urban students who live more than the prescribed Alberta Education distance from their school.
 As “user pay” seats are limited, “user pay” students are only accepted based on availability.

 Q - What is a “Cross Boundary” student?

 A - “Cross Boundary” students are students who go to a school outside of their designated area.
 Schools in WCPS have boundary or catchment areas and students in a particular boundary area normally attend the school in their area.
 “Cross Boundary” students must be approved by both school principals.
 If approved, parents must apply for busing.
 Transportation Services will determine if there is space available on a bus and at which stop the student will meet the bus.
 Parents then complete the “Cross Boundary” application.
-Students are expected to ensure that students meet and pick up their child at the designated "bus stop."
+Parents are expected to ensure that students meet and pick up their child at the designated "bus stop."
 This stop will be located in the catchment area of the school they are attending.
 It will require parents having to drive their child to this designated stop.
 If space is not available on a bus, WCPS is not obligated to make room on a bus for “Cross Boundary” students.
 There are additional administration fee charged for all cross boundary busing students.